What Do You Call That Window?

 Many window types can technically function as “servery windows,” so the name focuses more on how the window is used rather than what it is.

-“Flip Up or Flip Out Window”
+“Flip Up Window”

 Similar to servery, the terms flip up and flip out windows are catchy and descriptive.
 This name aids in visualizing how these windows open and may be useful conversationally for those not as familiar with this type of window.